House Price-To-Income Ratio: Where Can I Afford To Buy?

-Here at Yorkshire Building Society we have analysed 10 years’ worth of Office of National Statistics and Land Registry data, on local property prices and wages, in order to ascertain these changes and create our home affordability map.
+At Yorkshire Building Society we have analysed more than a decades’ worth of Office of National Statistics and Land Registry data, on local property prices and wages, in order to show these changes and create an affordability map.

-Changes in housing affordability are worked out by looking at the differences in ‘property price to earnings ratios’.
-These ratios have been used to compare affordability in different time periods and different regions more accurately than just comparing the property prices.
+The house price-to-income ratio is an indicator of affordability in an area.
+It can be used to compare affordability in different time periods and different regions more accurately than just comparing the property prices.

 Least affordable local authority